Child of a Dream: Plot

 Alexander greatly admires his father and his military achievements.
 He is also very close to his sister, Cleopatra, and to his mother.
 However, when Philip marries Eurydice Alexander grows harsher towards his father but much closer to his mother, jealous and unhappy about the polygamy of Philip.
 Things go out of hand during the banquet of the wedding, when Alexander, after Attalus offends his mother Olympias, insults Attalus and his father and is obliged to leave the palace, taking refuge to his uncle's palace.

-Thanks to the help of Eumenes, the court secretary, he becomes reconciled with his father and comes back to the Royal Palace just in time for Cleopatra's marriage.
+Thanks to the help of Eumenes, the court secretary, he reconciled with his father and returned to the Royal Palace just in time for Cleopatra's marriage.
 However, Philip is murdered during the ceremony, which causes great sorrow to the young prince.
-The sorrow is then replaced by the anger towards the murderer and the desire to catch the responsible.
+The sorrow is then replaced by anger towards the murderer and the desire to catch the responsible.
 He then decidedly steps up to the throne.
-Many people are not convinced by the new King Alexander, however, mostly due to its young age and lack of experience.
-Shortly after Alexander becomes king, Eurydice's children and Attalus are killed and Eurydice herself takes her own life shortly after due to the unbearable sorrow.
-Alexander immediately decides to undertake a campaign in Greece and Asia to affirm Macedonia's position amongst the Pan-Hellenic League and expand its frontiers, just like his father wished to do when alive.
-His expedition first leads them to Thessaly and his army, now featuring many of his boyhood friends but still a few veterans from Philip's army, records the first of a long sequence of victories.
+However, many people are not convinced by the new King Alexander, mostly due to his young age and lack of experience.
+Shortly after Alexander becomes king, Eurydice's children and Attalus are killed, and Eurydice herself takes her own life shortly after due to the unbearable sorrow.
+Alexander immediately decided to undertake a campaign in Greece and Asia to affirm Macedonia's position amongst the Pan-Hellenic League and expand its frontiers, just like his father wished to do when alive.
+His expedition first leads them to Thessaly, and his army, now featuring many of his boyhood friends but still a few veterans from Philip's army, records the first of a long sequence of victories.